 Acute Attack Treatment

-Lidocaine: topical lidocaine nasal drops may be used to treat acute attacks of CH.
-The patient lies supine with the head tilted backwards toward the floor at 30 degrees, and turned to the side of the headache.
+Topical lidocaine nasal drops may be used to treat acute attacks of CH.
+The patient lies supine with the head tilted backward toward the floor at 30 degrees, and turned to the side of the headache.
 A nasal dropper may be used and the dose (one mL of 4% lidocaine) repeated once after 15 minutes.

 The options for preventive treatment in CH are determined largely by the bout length, not by the designation of episodic versus chronic CH.
 Preventives may be regarded as short-term or long-term, based on how quickly they act and how long they can be safely used.
 Most experts would now favor verapamil as the first-line preventive treatment of choice, although for some patients with short bouts, limited courses of oral corticosteroids or a greater occipital nerve injection may be more appropriate.
 These shorter-term approaches can also be employed as transitional therapy as longer-term preventive doses are increased.
 In general terms, monotherapy in cluster headache is preferred—acknowledging that some patients, preferably managed by physicians with experience, will require more than one preventive.